Canon 1Ds Mark III vs Nikon D5

-The Canon EOS-1Ds Mark III and the Nikon D5 are two professional cameras that were announced, respectively, in August 2007 and January 2016.
+The Canon EOS-1Ds Mark III and the Nikon D5 are two professional cameras that were officially introduced, respectively, in August 2007 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark III vs Nikon D5